vacp2p/vac.dev/_posts/2020-09-28-waku-v2-update.md

 In the last post ([Waku v2 plan](https://vac.dev/waku-v2-plan)) we explained the rationale of Waku v2 - the current Waku network is fragile and doesn't scale.
 To solve this, Waku v2 aims to reduce amplification factors and get more user run nodes.
 We broke the work down into three separate tracks.

-1) Track 1 - Move to libp2p
+1. Track 1 - Move to libp2p
-2) Track 2 - Better routing
+2. Track 2 - Better routing
-3) Track 3 - Accounting and user-run nodes
+3. Track 3 - Accounting and user-run nodes

 As well as various rough components for each track.
 The primary initial focus is track 1.
 This means things like: moving to FloodSub, simplify the protocol, core integration, topic interest behavior, historical message caching, and Waku v1<>v2 bridge.

 # Current state

-Let's talk about specs and the main implementation, nim-waku.
+Let's talk about the state of specs and our main implementation nim-waku.
+Then we'll go over our recent testnet, Nangang, and finish off with a Web PoC.

 ## Specs